One Year Old, Two Feet Tall and Already Working.

 There is a particular kind of anxiety that lives at the edge of an unmowed lawn.
 You can feel it from the sidewalk — the low-grade disapproval radiating off a neighbor’s glance, the HOA letter with its careful language about community standards and property values.
 We all know this pressure.
 Many of us have bent to it.

 I feel it too.
-At my own eco-art studio, mid-restoration, volunteer plants have started pushing up through the gravel parking lot this spring.
+At my own eco-art studio, volunteer plants have started pushing up through the gravel parking lot this spring.
 In modern aesthetic terms, it looks unkempt.
-Do I groom the lot because that is what looks cared for to the human eye, or do I do what I preach?
-First, what I preach is holistic, meaning every situation is different and I have to look at the bigger picture.
-And if I did want to clean it up — how?
+Do I groom it because that is what looks cared for to the human eye — or do I do what I preach?
+If I did clean it up, how?
 I won’t use pesticides.
-Pulling them is more work than I can manage.
-I could burn them with a torch, which releases carbon — leaving the lot neat, but barren.
-I know this option well.
+Pulling is more work than I can manage.
+I could burn them with a torch, which releases carbon — leaving the lot neat but barren.
+I know that option well.
 It’s what I did all last summer.
-I feel the pull of that option still.
-If the entrance looks controlled, does that make visitors more willing to accept the wildness in the garden beyond?
-That question — how much tidiness do we owe society before we’re allowed to let something live — is exactly what this essay is about.
+I feel the pull of it still.

+The ancient part of your brain that kept your ancestors alive is genuinely afraid of the tall grass.
+It is scanning for the snake, the bobcat, the thing with teeth.
 That instinct is old.
 It is wired in.
 The impulse to clear, to see, to know what’s out there — it kept people alive across tens of thousands of years.
 We are not wrong to have it.

-But we are living in a different world now, and that old circuitry is misfiring.
 The danger is no longer the rattlesnake in the grass.
 The danger is the bare ground.
-The landscape stripped of everything living in the name of control, safety, and the appearance of order.

 What would it take to shift not just individual behavior but the aesthetic itself — to make living, layered, uninvited-welcoming landscapes look like what they actually are: acts of intelligence?
 Acts of care?